The Season of Pentecost

 They are in need of masks, gowns and other protective gear at our local hospital.
 This link will take you to their site where they offer ways to make items, drop items and support our local healthcare workers who are doing all they can to care for us all.

-Community Action House
+Grace and Community Action House